TheCodingCanal/AutomatedHomeWithHomeAssistant/README.md

     - Create bootable usb and install
     - Allows you to install on existing hardware
 - Core on Linux, macOS, Windows Subsystem for Linux (WSL)
-    - Doesn't make sense to just do this, use Docker instead
+    - Only makes sense to use just this if your on Windows and don't need a fully featured install
     - Stepping stone for Supervised
     - Allows you to install on existing hardware
 - Supervised on Linux